 The tomato is a warm-season crop belonging to the nightshade family.
 Color patterns include red, white, purple, yellow, orange, brown, mottled, or striped.

 Originating in South America, tomatoes were taken to parts of Europe by Spanish conquistadors in the sixteenth century.
 Others believe the fruit might have been introduced to Europe by Christopher Columbus himself, as early as the fifteenth century.
 Regardless of who introduced it, the tomato soon made its way into France, Italy, and North Africa.

-Botanically speaking, the tomato is a fruit but in 1893 the U.S. Supreme Court, in order to clear up a tariff dispute, ruled it a vegetable because merchants had customarily treated as such.
-In the United States, the tomato is the second most produced ‘vegetable’ after potatoes.
+Botanically speaking, the tomato is a fruit.
+In 1893, however, the U.S. Supreme Court ruled it would be treated as a vegetable due to a tariff dispute.
+In the United States, the tomato is the second most produced “vegetable” after potatoes.

-Hundreds of varieties exist as either an heirloom or a hybrid.
+Hundreds of varieties exist as either heirlooms or hybrids.
 Heirloom seeds can be saved for the next season and are often used for generations.
-Hybrid tomatoes are a combination of two varieties and because the seeds may produce something different from the parent fruit, the seeds are not usually saved.
+Hybrid tomatoes are a combination of two varieties and because seeds may produce something different from parent fruit, they are generally not saved.

 Tomatoes also have several different shapes: globe, cherry, beefsteak, and plum/pear/grape.
 For years, the most common tomato found at grocery stores was the globe—smooth, round, and medium in size—though others continue to climb in popularity and sales.

 Cherry tomatoes, also smooth and round, range in size from one or two inches in diameter.
 Beefsteak tomatoes are large, wide, and somewhat flat-looking.
 Plum or Roma, as well as pear and grape varieties have smooth skin and are shaped as their names imply.
 Tomatoes as categorized by the USDA are greenhouse, fresh, cherry, or on-the-vine.